laynor/enotify/README.md

     (enotify-minor-mode t)
 ```

+If you customized the port number related variables (namely
+*enotify-port, enotify-use-next-available-port,
+enotify-fallback-ports*), ensure that the form (enotify-minor-mode t)
+gets evaluated /after/ your customizations, or else your changes won't
+affect enotify's startup.

 ## USAGE

 Enotify uses the TCP port 5000 by default.
-You can customize `enotify-port' if you want.
+You can customize
+`enotify-default-port' if you want.
+The variable
+*enotify-use-next-available-port* contains a list of ports to be used
+as a fallback when binding *enotify-default-port* fails.

+It is also possible to instruct enotify to try increasing port numbers
+(starting from *enotify-default-port* or the last port specified in
+*enotify-fallback-ports* if this s available) for a fixed number of
+times or indefinately until port 65535.
+This is done throug the
+custom variable *enotify-use-next-available-port*.

+The function *enotify-port* sends a message that displays what port
+enotify is currently running on.

 Messages are sent as strings and have this format: